tetianafesenko/Data-Visualization-and-Dashboards-with-Tableau/README.md

 # Final-Project-Tableau

 ## Project/Goals
 Project Goal is to download the available data set 30,478 Airbnb listings in New York City.
 Upload the data into Tableau and build at least 5 different visualizations to learn more about the dataset.
-Also, look for some interesting trens and patterns, clusterring and forecasting.
+Also, look for some interesting trends and patterns, clusterring and forecasting.
 Present the collected data.

 ## Process